Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 group:run()
 ```
-That's it; added callbacks turn automatically into coroutines and `group:run()` blocks until all coroutines entered a `dead` state (ended).
+That's it; added callbacks turn automatically into coroutines and `group:run()` runs them, blocking until all coroutines entered a `dead` state (ended).
 Each function has two queries, four queries will execute using just two groups of queries, Blocking **twice** instead of **four** times, with the time cost of the worst query in each group.
-If all queries take the same amount of time, we already reduced the wait time by _**half**_.
+If all queries take the same amount of time (they never do, but let us assume), we already reduced the wait time by _**half**_.

 > If a function does not query the database, it will never reach a `yield` call, meaning it will run until it is finished.
 This marks the coroutine as `dead`.